microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 ## Transform constraints

 Constraints can be used to limit manipulation in some way.
-For example, you may wish to allow rotation, but you want to keep the object upright.
-In this case you can attach a `RotationAxisConstraint` and limit rotation to y-axis rotation.
+For example, some applications may require rotation, but also require that the object remain upright.
+In this case, a `RotationAxisConstraint` can be added to the object and used to limit rotation to y-axis rotation.
 MRTK provides a number of constraints, all of which are described below.

-It is also possible to create your own constraints and use them to create unique manipulation behaviour that you may need for your application.
+It is also possible to define new constraints and use them to create unique manipulation behaviour that may be needed for some applications.
 To do this, create a script that inherits from [`TransformConstraint`](../Assets/MixedRealityToolkit.SDK/Features/Input/Handlers/Constraints/TransformConstraint.cs) and implement the abstract `ConstraintType` property and the abstract `ApplyConstraint` method.
-Upon adding your new constraint to the object, it should constrain manipulation in the way you defined.
-Your new constraint should also show in the object manipulator [constraint fields](#constraints).
+Upon adding a new constraint to the object, it should constrain manipulation in the way that was defined.
+This new constraint should also show in the object manipulator [constraint fields](#constraints).

 All of the constraints provided by MRTK share the following properties: